 Appointments and Affiliations

-- Adjunct Professor in the Department of Psychiatry and Behavioral Sciences
+- Professor Emeritus of Psychiatry and Behavioral Sciences

 - Faculty Network Member of the Duke Institute for Brain Sciences

 - Office Location: Room 5-4232.
 Red Zone, Box 3620 DUMC, Durham, NC 27710

 - M.D.
 Duke University School of Medicine, 1991